Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/MigrationGuide.md

 ### Fetching a single entity from the table

-Both clients allow for fetching a single entity from the table if the PartitionKey and RowKey is known.
+Both clients allow for fetching a single entity from the table if the `PartitionKey` and `RowKey` are known.

-Previously in `Microsoft.Azure.Comsmos.Table`, we create an operation and execute it, similar to when we added the item to the cloudTable.
+Previously in `Microsoft.Azure.Comsmos.Table`, we created an operation and then executed it, similar to when we added the item to the cloudTable.

 ```c#
 // Create the operation.